 Child support terminates at age 19.
 Child support may be adjusted if your child is attending college and not living at home prior to turning 19.
 Child support for college students is based on number of weeks the child spends at home.
 The court can order parents to contribute to college expenses...Read more »

 I am assuming from your question that there are no orders in place regarding custody, parenting or support.
 You cannot be "forced" to pay support until a child order is put into place.
 However, you may be under an obligation to pay support prior to entry of an order by the court.
-If your child...Read more »
+If...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.